simgrid/simgrid/docs/source/Platform_routing.rst

    :scale: 70%

 Inter-zone communications are a little more complicated since you need to pass through several zones.
-Let's give a look with more details in a communication within our initial topology.
+Let's have a look in more details in a communication within our initial topology.

 In this case, *Host1* within *AS2* wants to communicate with *Host2* from *AS5-4*.